 Perhaps the best way to explore the importance of jobsite communication is to look at what can happen when it is lacking on a construction project.
 The consequences of a communication failure on a construction jobsite can range from safety concerns to timeline and budget repercussions, and beyond.

-Take, for example, the fact that a communication breakdown on a project is the most common reason for construction disputes.
+Take, for example, the fact that a communication breakdown on a construction project is the most common reason for construction disputes.
 The best way to prevent inaccuracies that lead to disputes is to have a clear and open documentation process.
 But how can you accurately document something without having strong communication between the owner, architect, contractor and the workers on a jobsite?
 Something is going to get lost in translation, increasing the likelihood for mistakes in every part of the construction process.

 Communication can fail for many reasons and at any point in the process of a construction project.
 One of the main reasons jobsite communication can fail is delayed notifications or follow-up, when information isn’t relayed in a timely manner.
-Moreover, technological issues can lead to communication failures in construction, especially if not everyone is communicating on the same platforms; e.g., texting vs. email vs. phone calls, etc.
+Moreover, technological issues can lead to communication failures in construction, especially if not everyone is communicating with the same methods; e.g., texting vs. email vs. phone calls, etc.

 Additionally, communication failures can happen on jobsites when not everyone on a team is speaking the same language.
 Not clearly defining the workflows, standards, data entry, and templates you’re using on a jobsite can put your construction project at risk.